Eternln00b/forgotten_scripts/README.md

 # forgotten_scripts
-an old draft that I decided to share
+This backdoor is an old draft that I decided to share